 The “Team” Culture

-I asked one of them what he missed the most.
+I asked one of them what he missed the most about working in corporate aviation.
 He replied: “Working with people.
 The camaraderie.
 The relationships I built.
-In business aviation, your co-workers are teammates; they are people who know you intimately.
+In a Part 91 department, your co-workers are teammates.
+They are people who know you intimately.
 In the airlines, you’re flying with someone new every single time.”

 The other pilot had a similar reaction.
 He said: “The personal side of corporate flying makes the professional side more enjoyable.
 That comes back to the relationships you form with your coworkers and principals alike.
 The family is trusting their lives to you.
 They know your name and shake your hand and greet you.”

 He also said he missed the camaraderie.
-Now that he’s back flying captain after only a year and a half, he says he’s only flown with the same co-pilot three times.
+Now that he’s back to corporate, flying captain after only a year and a half of being away.
+He says he’s only flown with the same co-pilot three times.

 He also commented on how the airline cockpit doors are locked (post 9/11), so it can limit your ability to take a break on longer legs.